garygr2002/Rebalance/README.md

 ### Gains Threshold

 The income threshold begins in column 1, and may be 16 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
-The income threshold is the minimum income where the capital gains tax rate takes effect.
+The income threshold is the minimum income where the capital gains tax rate takes effect. <i>Gains threshold is a currency field with no currency indicator.</i>

 ### Gains Rate